 University Middle Dress Code to Support Student Engagement and Safety

-● Prohibited items include: (1) large, long and/or heavy chains; (2) studded or chained accessories; (3) sunglasses, except for health purposes; (4) sleepwear, pajamas, slippers, and/or blankets.
+Students may not wear (1) large, long and/or heavy chains; (2) studded, spiked, or chained accessories; (3) sunglasses, except for health purposes previously identified and documented with the school director; or (4) sleepwear, pajamas, slippers, and/or blankets.

 Any clothing, accessory, or items, such as backpacks, patches, jewelry, and notebooks that display (1) racial, ethnic, gender or sexual slurs/symbols; (2) gang affiliations; (3) vulgar, subversive, profane, or sexually suggestive language or images or (4) promote inappropriate and/or illegal products such as alcohol, tobacco, and drugs are not permitted and constitute a dress code violation that must be immediately modified before continuing the school day.